Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Summary

 \section{Summary}

-In this paper we investigated slowly rotating solutions to the novel 4D Gauss-Bonnet theory of gravity for asymptotically flat, de Sitter, and anti-de Sitter spacetimes.
+In this paper we investigated slowly rotating solutions to the novel 4D Einstein Gauss-Bonnet theory of gravity for asymptotically flat, de Sitter, and anti-de Sitter spacetimes.
 These solutions include exact analytic forms for the metric functions $f(r)$ and $p(r)$.
-We have examined black hole horizon structures and angular velocities, radial location/angular momenta of innermost stable circular orbits for massive particles, the location/angular velocities/stabilities associated with the photon spheres, and the geometry of the shadows that characterize black holes in the 4DGB theory of gravity.
+We have examined black hole horizon structures and angular velocities, radial location/angular momenta of innermost stable circular orbits for massive particles, the location/angular velocities/stabilities associated with the photon spheres, and the geometry of the shadows that characterize black holes in the 4DEGB theory of gravity.
 In most cases, we found solutions that were similar in form to the corresponding GR results, but with the inclusion of enforced minimum mass points (and in the dS case, maximum mass points).
-Most results tend to converge with general relativity in the large mass regime, although in AdS we instead sometimes see ``crossover behaviour" where the 4DGB curves intersect the GR curves before diverging as mass gets larger.
+Most results tend to converge with general relativity in the large mass regime, although in AdS we instead sometimes see ``crossover behaviour" where the 4DEGB curves intersect the GR curves before diverging as mass gets larger.

-Analytic properties of the solution were also investigated, and we found that the slowly rotating black hole metric in 4DGB gravity is regular everywhere except $r=0$ so long as we enforce $\alpha>0$.
+Analytic properties of the solution were also investigated, and we found that the slowly rotating black hole metric in 4DEGB gravity is regular everywhere except $r=0$ so long as we enforce $\alpha>0$.
 Solutions are only considered if they conceal this singular point behind a horizon (further investigation into interior solutions is also required).
 In de Sitter spacetimes we found that the black hole horizon structure is directly analogous to the charged Nariai solutions from the Reissner-Nordström de Sitter metric.
-We also found that, given a large enough 4DGB coupling constant, the de Sitter results have no overlap in allowed mass with the GR results.
+We also found that, given a large enough 4DEGB coupling constant, the de Sitter results have no overlap in allowed mass with the GR results.
 In principle this feature (among others) could be used to set an upper limit on $\alpha$, using empirical evidence of black holes existing within the allowed GR regime.
 In practice, since asymptotic flatness is a good approximation in our universe, detecting such deviations from GR is a daunting task with how little the ISCO solutions differ in this case.
-Slightly more dramatic differences were found for the size of the photon ring in asymptotically flat space, in that we expect them to be appreciably smaller in the 4DGB theory provided the coupling constant is large enough.